The Benefits of Chewing Gum

 Are There Any Risks to Chewing Gum?

-Besides negating some of the benefits of chewing gum by selecting a gum with loads of sugar or high in acid, the risks are minimal.
+Besides negating some of the benefits of chewing gum by selecting a gum with sugar or a high acid content, the risks are minimal.
 Some types of gum can stick to certain dental work, like bridges.
 However, some brands of gum are specifically formulated to prevent this.
 Check with your dentist to get their recommendation of gum brand if you are concerned.
-Also, those who experience jaw pain or issues with TMJ/TMD (temporomandibular joint disorder) may feel a flare-up when chewing gum for long periods of time, so one should discuss with their dentist before taking up a gum-chewing habit.
+Also, those who experience jaw pain or issues with temporomandibular joint disorder (TMD) may feel a flare-up when chewing gum for long periods of time, so you should discuss with your dentist before taking up a gum-chewing habit.

 Benefits from Gum?

-We know!
-It seems too good to be true.
-Many of us think of chewing gum along the lines of candy, and we all know that candy can't claim to have many benefits for our teeth.
-Gum, on the other hand, does have candy beat in that regard.
+We know it seems too good to be true.
+Many of us think of chewing gum along the lines of candy and we all know that candy doesn't have many benefits for our teeth.
+Sugar-free gum, on the other hand, does have some benefits.

 When Should I Chew Gum?

 You'll experience the most benefit from chewing gum if you do so after you eat.
-This will help get rid of those food particles before they become harmful to your tooth enamel.
+This will help reduce plaque, food particles and decay-producing bacteria before they become harmful to your tooth enamel.